 When you are ready to select an arborist make sure to have a signed contract and ensure that work only starts after a contract is signed by both parties.

 Read contracts carefully before signing.
 Make sure contracts say:

 - the certified arborist’s hourly rate for additional work approved by the customer

-Check out these resources for maintaining your trees and advice on how to select an arborist.
+Check out these resources for maintaining your trees.

 |Assessing Soil Water Resource Space|